-Lentils are a high protein, high fiber member of the legume family.
-Like a mini version of a bean, lentils grow in pods and can be found in red, brown, black, and green varieties.
+Lentils are a high-protein, high-fiber member of the legume family.
+Like a mini version of a bean, lentils grow in pods and come in red, brown, black, and green varieties.

-Lentils are relatively quick and easy to prepare when compared to other dried beans, and their low cost makes them an accessible form of high-quality protein for many people around the world.
+They are relatively quick and easy to prepare compared with dried beans, and their low cost makes them an accessible form of high-quality protein for many people around the world.

 Contents of this article:

 Here are some key points about lentils.
 More detail is in the main article.

 - Lentils are an excellent natural source of folate and manganese.

 - They are an economical source of protein.